SquirrelEnjoyer23/MushroomLampV1/README.md

 USB C cables (to extend the connection coming off of the splitter)

-USB C connectors (to convert usb c to wires without having to cut anything) **It is recommended to get high quality components especially for the splitter and the buck converter**
+USB C connectors (to convert usb c to wires without having to cut anything)

 |     Item      |                                                        Purpose                                                               |     Source    |     Price     |    Shipping    |         Total         |
 | ------------- | ---------------------------------------------------------------------------------------------------------------------------- | ------------- | ------------- | -------------- | --------------------- |